Lakshchouhan/testmain/README.md

-# Arogya – AI-Based Diagnostic System for Rural Healthcare
+# Arogya – AI-Based Diagnostic System for Smarter Healthcare Solutions

 **Arogya** is a simple yet powerful AI-assisted web application built to improve healthcare access in rural India.
 It allows users to enter symptoms, receive AI-generated diagnostic suggestions using the **OpenRouter API**, and view results on a clean HTML interface.
 It does not use machine learning or complex databases, making it lightweight and easy to deploy.